Willamin/wflewis.com/source/linklog/2020-10-30-monads-the-zone-and-longevity.html.md

 <hr>

-I'd experienced being "in the zone" so often, but never quite had the words to describe how it feels to be ripped away.
+I’d experienced being "in the zone" so often, but never quite had the words to describe how it feels to be ripped away.
 This article hits the nail on the head.

 [http://dopeboy.github.io/in-the-zone/](http://dopeboy.github.io/in-the-zone/)

 <hr>

-I'm becoming more aware of how fragile the web is.
-The Internet Archive is a great tool, but it's a blunt instrument.
+I’m becoming more aware of how fragile the web is.
+The Internet Archive is a great tool, but it’s a blunt instrument.
 The philosophy from this article is a much more tenable solution.

 [https://jeffhuang.com/designed_to_last/](https://jeffhuang.com/designed_to_last/)
 <hr>